 Mission Santa Barbara is second only to San Juan Capistrano in beauty and popularity for the California Missions.
-It was the tenth mission established by the Spanish Franciscans and it was planned to be established by Father Serra but he passed away before he was able to.
+It was the tenth mission established by the Spanish Franciscans, and it was planned to be created by Father Serra, but he passed away before he was able to.
 Father Lasuen ended up founding it in 1786.
-Mission Santa Barbara is incredibly beautiful and one of the best missions you can see on the trail.
-I saw it during day 3 of my drive which you can read about here; you can read more about Mission Santa Barbara specifically below.
+Mission Santa Barbara is incredibly beautiful, and one of the best missions you can see on the trail.
+I saw it during day three of my drive, which you can read about here, and you can read more about Mission Santa Barbara individually below.

 - Cost: $8